 can be fired with one hand; a little common sense should be enough to

 determine how many hands a given weapon requires (a crossbow can be

-fired with one hand, for instance, while a shortbow takes two).
+fired with one hand, for instance, while a shortbow or slingshot takes two).

-their short range puts minifigs dangerously close to an enemy's ability
+their limited range puts minifigs dangerously close to an enemy's ability

-to counterattack, Short-Ranged Weapons are best paired with a Hand
+to counterattack, Short-Ranged Weapons are often paired with a Hand

-Weapon in the opposite hand, or used in hit-and-run harrying attacks
+Weapon in the opposite hand, or paired with a second Short-Ranged Weapon and used in hit-and-run harrying attacks

 Size:(M) Cost:5CP Use:3 Range:10" Damage:1d6+1 Notes:Two-Handed

 |“The deadliest weapon in the world is a Marine and his rifle!”

 than regular Ranged Weapons, allowing minifigs to pack a solid punch